 Discovery: what are people searching for?

 Start with seed terms that describe your product, service, or topic.
-Expand them using tools like Google Search Console, Google Keyword Planner, Ahrefs, Semrush, or Shopify-native platforms such as RankBird, which pulls real query data directly from your store's GSC account.
+Expand them using tools like Google Search Console and Google Keyword Planner, dedicated SEO platforms, or Shopify-native tools that pull real query data directly from your store's Search Console account.

 Look at autocomplete suggestions, related searches at the bottom of the results page, and the questions in the People Also Ask box.
 These reveal how real users phrase their needs.